Program Description

 SCA 105 Skin Theory (50 Hours):

-This course includes the study of the structure and composition of the tissue as well as the study of function of the skin.
-Students will be instructed in the analysis and classification of skin, the different skin types and knowledge related with the skin care treatment.
+This course includes the study of the structure and composition of the tissue as well as the study of the function of the skin.
+Students will be instructed in the analysis and classification of skin, the different skin types, and knowledge related to skin care treatment.
 Before performing services or selecting products, the client’s skin type and conditions must be analyzed, and appropriate treatment determined.

-Students will learn and understand the composition of the skin, recognition of diseases, disorders of the skin and recognition of skin types.
+Students will learn and understand the skin’s composition, recognition of skin diseases and disorders, and recognition of skin types.

 Students will learn how to handle a consultation in person or by telephone.

-Students will learn histology of the skin and hair.
-The composition, structure and function of the skin that will also be learned to help students know what effects the service performed will have on the client’s skin.
+Students will learn the histology of the skin and hair.
+The skin’s composition, structure, and function will also be learned to help students know what effects the service performed will have on the client’s skin.
 Endocrinology will include the study of the endocrine glands and their function.

-Application of sterilization and sanitation methods, classification of pathogenic bacteria and know how pathogenic bacteria cause diseases.
+Application of sterilization and sanitation methods, classification of pathogenic bacteria, and knowing how pathogenic bacteria cause diseases.

 SCA 135 Chemistry and Proper Use of Products (8 Hours):

 Students will learn the composition of cosmetics.
-Effect of chemistry of cosmetics on the skin, safety of cosmetic and skin preparation
+Effect of the chemistry of cosmetics on the skin, the safety of cosmetic and skin preparation

 SCA 140 Hair Removal (body waxing & brow shaping) (5 Hours):

-Students will learn three methods of hair removal that include tweezing, waxing and chemical depilatories.
+Students will learn the hair removal methods more used: tweezing, waxing, and chemical depilatories.
 Safety of waxing and chemical depilatories will also be learned.

 SCA 145 Make-up Application (2 Hours):

-The students will learn correct application of makeup, how to use the color wheel, daywear make-up, evening make-up and procedures of make-up.
+The students will learn the correct application of makeup, how to use the color wheel, daywear make-up, evening make-up, and procedures of make-up.

 SCA 165 Applied Practical Hours/Lab (71 Hours):

-tudents will practice practical application of all subjects taught on fellow students and clients.
+Students will practice the practical application of all subjects taught to fellow students and clients.

-- Facials, manual and mechanical, including masks, packs or treatments which must be performed on a variety of skin types including normal, oily, dry, combination, problem, and mature.
+- Manual and mechanical facials, including masks, packs, or treatments, must be performed on various skin types, including normal, oily, dry, combination, problem, and mature.
 (30 Hours)

-- Set up, use and maintenance of electrical devices.
-(1 Hours)
+- Set up, use, and maintenance of electrical devices.
+(1 Hour)

 - Hair removal, including tweezing, waxing, threading, and sugaring.
 (10 Hours)